 The second and final phase of ATC development will be another off-campus location on Valley Center.
-The District is working with a local developer, Intertex Companies, to purchase a 30,000 square foot "build to suit" warehouse facility which will be used to train students in the operation of advanced manufacturing/computerized machining, welding/material joining, robotic welding, integrated personal fabrication, and construction technologies.
+The district is working with a local developer, Intertex Companies, to purchase a 30,000 square foot "build to suit" warehouse facility which will be used to train students in the operation of advance, manufacturing/computerized machining, welding/material joining, robotic welding, integrated personal fabrication and construction technologies.

 This facility will have an additional 17,640 sq. ft. of space that the district can tailor to additional programs as needed.
-Intertex is currently working with COC on the "build to suit" design.
-The projected completion date is December 2024.
+Intertex is currently working with COC on the "build to suit" design and with a projected completion date of December 2024.